Compiled from my ten-part series at Capital Research Center

 Writing for a news source from Johannis’s hometown, Pantazi later declared victory.

 Johannis obtained from Trump and the American administration total support for the anticorruption fight … The blow to the antireform party in Romania is terrible.
-Trump destroyed their lie that they were trying to sell as the truth.
+Trump destroyed their lie.

 While this may seem like odd behavior for journalists, Pantazi and his colleagues were simply asking Trump to continue the policy of his presidential predecessors.

-For over a decade in Romania, the U.S. State Department has coordinated with NGOs funded by Soros in a pseudo-anticorruption fight that propped up a media, academic, and law enforcement elite, which have run roughshod over democracy, constitutionalism, and human rights.
+For over a decade in Romania, the U.S. State Department coordinated with NGOs funded by Soros in a pseudo-anticorruption fight that propped up a media, academic, and law enforcement elite, which often ignored niceties like democracy, constitutionalism, and human rights.

-As previously mentioned, Clinton’s State Department admittedly treated Soros’ Open Society Foundations (OSF) like an allied government in Eastern European affairs.
+As previously mentioned, Clinton’s State Department admittedly treated Soros’s OSF like an allied government in Eastern European affairs.

 During the Bush administration, Băsescu sought to emulate and curry favor with the American administration; meanwhile, his Soros-protégé Minister of Justice Macovei sought to do the same with the European Union.